surajogale/todonotes/README.md

-# todonotes
 Todonotes
-This Project is about Todo Notes
+This Project is about Todo Notes.
 You can add/delete/update Todonotes and mark as completed or not completed.
 The Front End is written in React
 The Back End is in django.